Danilo-Mugnaini/phisher_buff/README.md

+# DISCLAIMER: This script is for ethical use only.
+The author holds no responsibility for misuse.

 # Phisher Buff

 **Phisher Buff** is an advanced email enumeration tool designed for penetration testers and cybersecurity researchers.
 It automates the process of verifying email addresses against a target domain using SOCKS5 proxies for anonymity.